-When we’re talking to people about what sort of lizard they would like to keep the criteria is usually:
+When we’re talking to people about what sort of lizard they would like to buy in our reptile shop the criteria is usually:

 - Easy to handle

 - Easy to provide the right environment for

 Of course, the bearded dragon lizard does fulfil all these criteria very well indeed – that’s why they are so popular and commonly recommended.
 But if you really would like something a little bit different, there are several alternatives.
 Perhaps you’ve had a bearded dragon before and would like to keep something else, or perhaps you don’t like the livefood aspect.

 Also known as Dab lizards, this group of species are true desert specialists.
 They have the advantage of being totally vegetarian so you don’t

 With the exception of the Egyptian uromastyx (which can grow to almost a metre long) they are all a reasonable size, and so are quite happy in a 4’ long vivarium with decor and accessories like plants, vines, grapevines, branches, just the same size we recommend for a beardie.
 They are, like most reptiles, happiest when kept alone; babies can be kept in groups, and two females will often live together peacefully, but the problem with that is that they are almost impossible to sex.
 A single uromastyx will not have the stress of competing over the food bowl, or basking spots, or the best hiding place – they will bond better with their owner, too.

 They do tend to cost more to buy than bearded dragons, but that’s because they are much harder to breed; if you do manage to obtain a pair and persuade them to lay eggs, you certainly never have any problems finding new homes for the offspring.
 Unlike more commonly seen reptiles!